What You'll Find in this Page

 - 1 Why start a blog in Kenya in the first place?

-- 2 Blogging is hard work and takes a lot of time
+- 2 Blogging in Kenya is hard work and takes a lot of time

 - 3 How much does it cost to start a blog in Kenya – in Kenyan Shillings?

-- 4 Web hosting and domain registration charges for a blog in Kenya
+- 4 Web hosting and domain registration charges for blogs in Kenya

 If you want to learn how to start a blog in Kenya, it probably means that you are ready to publish blog posts in a topic or two you have in mind, knowing that someone somewhere doing their search on Google, Bing, Yahoo, Duckduckgo or any other search engine of their choice will find your articles, videos, podcasts, ebooks and course useful.